BenKuhnhaeuser/RattanID/Skmer_Pipeline/README.md

   * `WARN` if reads between 100,000 and 500,000 and min genomic distance <= 0.05
   * `FAIL` otherwise

-## Clean up intermediate files (can out-comment if wanting to keep some files)
+## Clean up intermediate files
+- Can out-comment remove commands if wanting to keep specific files

 ## Combine summary files
 - Do this upon completion of the individual Skmer Pipeline runs